 Jim Pallas, Electronic Artist.
-I'm currently working with him on some projects, talk about fun.
+I have worked with on some projects, talk about fun.
 He does interactive sculpture, art that while you are looking at it, it looks back at you, and hopefully engages you in more active ways than more stationary art might.

-Mike Burden, Another friend from Michigan Tech.
-Not QUITE as strange as Jeff Burhans.
-After I offered to put a link from my page to his page, I still hadn't done it after two months, so he wrote his own intro and e-mailed it to me, thus prompting me to actually get back to updating my web pages.
+Mike Burden, After I offered to put a link from my page to his page, I still hadn't done it after two months, so he wrote his own intro and e-mailed it to me, thus prompting me to actually get back to updating my web pages.

 HP Calculator Museum.
 As many know, I collect Hewlett Packard calculators.
 It started out as a love of the RPN calculator, and dislike of switching from RPN to Algebraic, so I started buying up used HP calculators, so there would be no need to use an algebraic calculator.
 Once I had at least one for every room of the house, I realized that no, I wasn't being practical, this is a hobby (another word MIGHT be obsession).
 Apparently, I'm not the only person who loves a good calculator...so does this person!
 I *will* be setting up some kind of virtual museum myself, unless someone wants to help pay the bill so I can set up a not-so-virtual Museum of Old Technology.
 If for no other reason, it would justify my ownership of a 1980 vintage PDP-11/23 (with a whopping 192K of RAM and two 5M disk drives (14" platters, 85lbs each, motors that would put a vacuum cleaner to shame).
 But, I digress...

 Old Calculators Web Museum.
 Another cool on-line net-museum.